What does Oregon have in common with West Virginia, Pennsylvania and Louisiana?

 Which makes Oregon’s loss all the more striking.

-Once a magnet for migrants from elsewhere in the U.S., Oregon’s population stagnated during the pandemic and deaths outnumbered births by a larger margin than usual, and people left Portland, where taxes rose and urban woes intensified.
+In a state once a magnet for migrants from elsewhere in the U.S., Oregon’s population stagnated during the pandemic.
+Deaths outnumbered births by a larger margin than usual, and people left Portland, where taxes rose and urban woes intensified.

 The declines, though small, are dangerous for a state like Oregon, which has relied on in-migration for much of its economic growth.
 State economists say they are watching population figures closely because of the vast impact a permanent change in direction could have on taxes and budgets.